 Although email marketing yields higher sales conversion rates, social media still plays an integral role in both your sales funnel and your brand presence as a nutritional professional.
 The great news is that you do not have to stress about finding content.
-We have you all set here with ten different types of posts you can use to help build your nutrition brand.
+We have you all set here with ten different types of social media posts for marketing you can use to help build your nutrition brand.

 Behind the Scenes